TReV-89/electricity_peak_demand_forecasting/README.md

 ## Methodology

-The project uses the **Holt-Winters Exponential Smoothing** method, which accounts for:
+The project uses the **Holt-Winters Exponential Smoothing and SARIMAX** methods, which account for:

 - **Level**: The average value in the series
 - **Trend**: The increasing or decreasing pattern in the data
 - **Seasonality**:  Repeating patterns over fixed periods (daily, weekly, seasonal variations)

-This triple exponential smoothing approach is well-suited for electricity demand data that typically shows:
-- Daily patterns (higher demand during day, lower at night)
-- Weekly patterns (weekday vs weekend usage)
-- Seasonal patterns (higher in summer/winter due to climate control)

 ## Results